-- MQTT-Kafka bridge, previously developed in Java, was developed in Python. - MQTT-Kafka bridge has been developed to transfer data based on rules that can be defined in config.yaml file. - The bridge listening to Kafka and writing to PostgreSQL was developed in Python. - The bridge listening to Kafka and writing to Cassandra was developed in Python. - Data transfer script transferring data from Cassandra to PostgrSQL database has been developed in Python.
+- The bridge listening to Kafka and writing to PostgreSQL was developed in Python. - The bridge listening to Kafka and writing to Cassandra was developed in Python. - Data transfer script transferring data from Cassandra to PostgrSQL database has been developed in Python.